Bad Things (Machine Gun Kelly and Camila Cabello song): Critical reception

+The song was met with generally positive reviews.
 Gil Kaufman from Billboard called it an "instant earworm four-minute ode to dark pleasure."
 For Fuse TV's Bianca Gracie the song shows rapper's "softer side", and highlights Cabello's "delicate vocals".
 She described the song opens with Cabello "softly crooning" the hook, and MGK then comes in with a "naughty rap flow that cruises over the piano melody."
 In Idolator, Rachel Sonís described it as a "sleek" ballad with a "dreamy" hook.
-Time magazine ranked it the fifth worst song of 2016, describing it as a "promising concept" with a "fine" chorus performance from Cabello ruined by the rapper's "milquetoast contribution".

 Chart performance

 "Bad Things" debuted at number 80 on the US Billboard Hot 100 issued for November 5, 2016.
-On December 24, 2016, the song moved from number 17 to number 10 and became Kelly's first (and only as of 2022) top-10 entry, and Cabello's first as a soloist, selling 58,000 digital downloads and earning 11.4 million streams.
+On December 24, 2016, the song moved from number 17 to number 10 and became Kelly's first (and only as of 2024) top-10 entry, and Cabello's first as a soloist, selling 58,000 digital downloads and earning 11.4 million streams.
 It peaked at number four in its 13th week on the chart and spent 23 weeks in total.
 The Recording Industry Association of America (RIAA) certified the single 5× platinum, which denotes four million units based on sales and track-equivalent on-demand streams.
 On the Canadian Hot 100, "Bad Things" peaked at number 11.

 The song reached number 22 in Australia and was certified platinum.
 In New Zealand, it peaked at number 11 and was certified gold.
 "Bad Things" reached number 16 in the United Kingdom and was certified gold.
 In Belgium, the song peaked at number 23 and was certified gold.
 It reached number 47 in Italy and attained a gold certification.
 "Bad Things" charted within the top 20 of national record charts, at number six in Malaysia, number 13 in the Netherlands, number 14 in Scotland, number 16 in Czech Republic, and number 19 in Finland, Lebanon, Portugal.